close

 Get a custom paper now from our expert writers.

-Jasper Jones adapted by Jelk is a contextually-shaped production that employs the use of several multi-faceted characters to carry out a narrative.
-The use of techniques such as music, lighting, direction costume, characterization, lighting, setting and acting further emphasizes the underlying tone of the play and creates vast imagery for the audience’s enjoyment.
+Jasper Jones, adapted by Jelk, is a contextually-shaped production that employs several multi-faceted characters to carry out a compelling narrative.
+The use of techniques such as music, lighting, direction, costume, characterization, and setting further emphasizes the underlying tone of the play and creates vivid imagery for the audience’s enjoyment.
 It marks a point in time when egalitarianism was not in place, and Australia was still filled with xenophobia and racism.
-Jelk brilliantly establishes and continues these themes throughout, consequently delivering a compelling narrative that almost all audiences can relate with and enjoy.
+Jelk brilliantly establishes and continues these themes throughout, consequently delivering a narrative that almost all audiences can relate to and enjoy.

 Image of Dr. Charlotte Jacobson